Art Show Rules

 Artists are invited to reserve space to exhibit original artworks of an anthropomorphic nature as well as science fiction, fantasy and/or fannish bent.

-The examples above are meant as guidelines, and are not to be considered all-inclusive or absolute.
-The Art Show Director has the final decision on whether and where any particular artwork may be displayed, in accordance with the spirit (not necessarily the letter) of the rules.
+Note: The examples above are guidelines, and shall not be considered all-inclusive or absolute.
+The Art Show director reserves final decision and discretion whether and/or where a piece may be displayed.

 1. All entries of original art must be your own work.
-All entries of prints (photoprints, serigraphs, lithographs, laserprints, or other multiple-copy items) must be based on your own work and be less than 1000 in print run size.
+All print entries (photoprints, serigraphs, lithographs, laserprints, or other multiple-copy items) must be based on your own work and not exceed a print run of 1,000.

 2. AI-generated art, whether whole or in part of the final product, is not permitted within the show.
 AI art used as reference material is acceptable, as long as the entirety of the piece is recreated by the artist.
 Anyone presenting AI art as their own will be barred from showing in future years.